-The Glen Oroua School board of trustees fosters student achievement by providing teaching and learning programmes which incorporate the New Zealand Curriculum (essential learning areas, essential skills, and attitudes and values) as expressed in The New Zealand Curriculum 2007 or Te Marautanga o Aotearoa.
+The Glen Oroua School board fosters student achievement by providing teaching and learning programmes which incorporate the New Zealand Curriculum (essential learning areas, essential skills, and attitudes and values) as expressed in The New Zealand Curriculum 2007.

 Curriculum areas are:

-In addition to this, our Y7&8 students attend Manual at Monrad Intermediate in Palmerston North every second Thursday, as well as being involved in National Young Leaders Day and the biennial Lions "Kids N Us" program.
-Our senior room students are also involved with PrEP (Primary Enterprise Programme) provided by Enterprise NZ, where the students operate their own functioning community, creating and running ventures/businesses supplying goods and/or services to others in their own community.
+In addition to this, our Y7&8 students attend 'Tech' at Longburn Adventist College every Wednesday afternoon - learning about cooking, hard materials and photography in three blocks across the year - as well as being involved in National Young Leaders Day and the Lions "Kids N Us" program.
+Our senior room students are also create their own Marquet Days, where they operate their own functioning community, creating and running ventures/businesses supplying goods and/or services to others in their own community, named QZealand.